b-k/Noras_book_group/sen-poverty_and_famines.md

 spend much time answering the question of why the famine actually did happen.
 That is, how did the pieces presented fit together into a narrative that ended in famine?

+## HH thoughts

+* The paragraph of quotes from commissioners on p.
+55 is remarkable.
+I hereby remark on it.
+* He mentions, briefly, that the famine might have been due to sharp inflation, apparently due to an overheated and poorly regulated wartime economy, where the Raj was printing money to get materiel for the war effort.
+It's interesting/bad how this boom/bust pattern works.
+* "Institutional arrangements, including wage systems, were slow to adjust to the new reality" -- p.
+78.

 # 7 The Ethiopian famine

 ## 7.3 Wollo